Skip to content

 Public Visibility

-from flock.visibility import PublicVisibility
+from flock.core.visibility import PublicVisibility

 @flock_type